 - Abundance: Sort the species with the largest number counted at the top.

 From 1997 to 2005 the average yearly number of raptors observed at the West Skyline Hawk Count was approximately 26,000 comprised of 20 diurnal raptor species with 4 being notable as rare & 1 owl species.
-From 2006-2017 the spring count was run primarily on a volunteer basis, but is running full-time again March-May 2018!
+From 2006-2017 the spring count was run primarily on a volunteer basis, but started running full-time again in spring 2018!

 The Hawk Ridge Spring Count is located at either one of two locations on West Skyline Parkway, depending on the wind direction, per directions below.
 NOTE: Counts in the spring are not conducted at the same location as in the fall.
 The spring count is located at one of two locations on West Skyline Parkway.
 The count location depends on the wind direction (direction winds are blowing from): Enger Tower: S, SW, SE, N, NW, and W winds Thompson Hill: NE and E winds Enger Tower directions: From Hwy 35, take the Hwy 53 North exit (255A) in Duluth and continue on Hwy 53 North / Piedmont Ave to the stoplight where Piedmont Avenue splits off.
 Turn LEFT onto Piedmont Avenue, drive 1 block and turn LEFT onto 24th Ave West, then drive another block and turn LEFT onto West Skyline Parkway.
 Continue past the Enger Golf Course on West Skyline Parkway to a pullout overlook just below Enger Tower (marked with a sign, “Rice’s Point).
 You’ll come to West 5th Street if you go too far.
 If you don’t see anyone at the overlook with binoculars, try the Thompson Hill site.
 Thompson Hill directions: From Hwy 35, take the Boundary Avenue exit (249) and cross to the north side of the freeway.
 Turn RIGHT onto West Skyline Parkway as if going to the Thompson Hill Rest Stop.
 Drive past the first rest stop entrance to the overlook directly below the rest stop (You’ll come to the second rest stop entrance if you go too far).